anovos/anovos-docs/docs/community/contributing/index.md

 > This example will be truncated in the GitHub UI and via `git log --oneline`

-If you would like to ammend your commit follow this guide: [Git: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)
+If you would like to amend your commit, follow this guide: [Git: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)

 ### Report bugs using GitHub's issues

-All bugs are tracked using Github issues.
+The team tracks all bugs by using Github issues.
 If you find something that needs to be addressed, open a new issue; it's easy!

 ## License